salemhilal/salemhilal.github.io/articles/dont-use-inferprops/dont-use-inferprops.md

 _This is part of a series on gradual TypeScript migration.
 You can find a list of all the posts in the series [here](/writing/gradually-typescript/)._

-**In short:** As you migrate your codebase to TypeScript, it helps to make both PropTypes and TypeScript types available for your React components.
+**In short:** As you migrate your codebase to TypeScript, it might make sense to have both PropTypes and TypeScript types available for your React components.
 [This section](#the-actual-solution-we-went-with.) gives an example of the best pattern I've found for doing this so far.

-## Setting the stage.
+---

 Migrating to TypeScript is a lot of fun because it means I get to run in to all the weird edge cases I could ever want.
-It isn't always the edge cases that turn out to be fun; some things that seem pretty straightforward onpaper have turned out to be pretty weird as well.
+It isn't always the edge cases that turn out to be fun though; some things that seem pretty straightforward onpaper have turned out to be pretty weird as well.
 For example, using PropTypes _and_ TypeScript types simultaneously can very much be a bad time.

-It might help to show why you would want both TypeScript types and PropTypes at the same time.
+Before I go into why this is the case, it might help to explain why you would want both TypeScript types and PropTypes at the same time in the first place.

+## Setting the stage.

 When you think about writing React components in TypeScript, one of the most obvious wins is the ability to stop thinking about PropTypes.
 As a quick